Michonne: Season 5

-In the episode "Try", Rosita tells Michonne that Sasha has gone missing from her post in the tower.
-Worried, they venture outside the walls to look for her.
-They find several dead walkers and realize Sasha is actively hunting them.
-They track her down and help her eliminate a large pack of walkers, which leads to an outburst from Sasha.
-Later, when Rick and Pete fight in the street, Rick begins ranting to the gathered crowd and pointing a gun at them, and Michonne eventually silences him by knocking him unconscious.
-In the season finale "Conquer", Rick admits to Michonne that he and Carol stole guns from the armory and tries to return the gun, though Michonne says she would not have stopped him, and that she knocked out Rick to protect him, not Alexandria.
-She also tells Rick she is confident that they can find a way to integrate with Alexandria, but she will still follow him even if they cannot.
-At the town forum, Michonne is one of the people who speak in Rick's defense then witnesses Rick arrive with a dead walker, who got in because Gabriel left the gate open, and addresses Alexandria itself and how they aren't ready to survive but they have to be and he'll show them how.
-Pete arrives, drunk and angered, during the meeting with Michonne's katana, bent on assassinating Rick, and Michonne witnesses him killing Reg, Rick killing Pete and Morgan's arrival.
+In the episode "Try", Rick fights with Pet, an Alexandria resident, he begins to angrily rant to the gathered crowd and pointing a gun at them, Michonne eventually silences him by knocking him unconscious.
+In the season finale "Conquer", Rick admits to Michonne that he and Carol stole guns from the armory but did not tell her because he was afraid she could try to change his mind.
+He tries to return the gun to her, though Michonne says she would not have stopped him, and that she knocked out Rick to protect him, not Alexandria.
+She also tells Rick she is confident that they can find a way to integrate with Alexandria, but she will still be with him even if they cannot.
+At the town forum, Pete arrives, drunk and angered, during the meeting with Michonne's katana, bent on assassinating Rick, and Michonne witnesses him killing Reg, Rick killing Pete and Morgan's arrival.
 Michonne is later seen contemplating mounting her katana back on the wall, but ultimately decides to carry it.